firedrakeproject/firedrake/CONTRIBUTING.md

 ## Submitting Changes

+* We can only accept your contribution if you have signed the Contributor License Agreement (CLA).
 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request to the repository in the OP2 organization.